Traveler's guide

 Vélo Québec Voyages will transport your luggage from one stopover to the next.
 We accept only one piece of luggage per person, including camping gear.
 We advise you to opt for waterproof luggage, which will protect your belongings from water in the event of rain, as luggage is stored outside.
 For the sake of your back and that of our baggage handlers, please ensure that the weight of your luggage complies with the following guidelines:

-• 22 kg for the Under the Stars package
+- 22 kg for the Sous les étoiles package

-• 15 kg for the Hotel package (for the Grand Tour only)
+- 15 kg for the Under the Duvet package (Grand Tour only)

-At the Grand Tour, you will be required to submit your luggage to a mandatory weight check at the time of departure, before boarding the trucks.
+On the Grand Tour, you will be required to submit your luggage to a compulsory weight check at the time of departure, before boarding the trucks.
 Any excess weight must be returned to your vehicle.
-Throughout the trip, this weight limit must be respected.
+This weight limit must be respected throughout the trip.

-At the Petite Aventure, it is equally important to respect this limit, although there will be no systematic weighing at the time of departure.
-We do reserve the right to refuse any bag that exceeds the acceptable limits.
-At the Petite Aventure, it is important to remember that all family members, including children of all ages, are entitled to one piece of luggage.
-This allows for the possibility of spreading out the equipment and balancing the weight of each piece of luggage.
+At La Petite Aventure, it's just as important to respect this limit, although there will be no systematic weighing at the time of departure.
+However, we reserve the right to refuse any luggage that exceeds the acceptable limits.
+At La Petite Aventure, it's important to remember that all family members, including children of all ages, are entitled to one piece of luggage.
+That's why it's possible to divide up the equipment and balance the weight of each piece of luggage.

-We invite you to check the Practical information ↓ section for tips and advice in preparing your trip and your luggage.
+We invite you to consult the Practical information ↓ section for tips and advice on preparing your trip and your luggage.

 Luggage transport schedule

-We transport your luggage from one stopover town to another.
-You can pick up your belongings upon your arrival at the Village, every day starting at 1:00 pm.
+We transport your luggage from one stage town to the next.
+You can pick up your belongings when you arrive at the Village, every day from 1 p.m. onwards.

-Starting at 6:00 a.m. on the mornings we change villages, after you have dismantled your tent and packed your bag, you must drop it off at one of the numbered trucks.
+From 6 a.m. on the mornings we change Village, after dismantling your tent and packing your bag, you must drop it off at one of the numbered trucks.

 Valet service (subject to change)